hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 }
 public static void Test(){
 	Defend2(new Test(), a=>a.Text());
-	// System.Object does not contain a defenition for Text }
+	// System.Object does not contain a definition for Text }
 {% endhighlight %}
 We can avoid this problem with generic parameters.